K3 surfaces and equations for Hilbert modular surfaces: Discriminant

 This is an elliptic K3 surface, with bad fibers of type $\I_6$ at $t = \infty$, $\I_4$ at $t = 0$, $\III$ at $t =1$, $\I_3$ at $t = -15$, and $\I_2$ at the four roots of $q(t) = 4 t^4 + 53 t^3 - 217 t^2 + 112 t - 16$.
 This quartic $q(t)$ describes a dihedral Galois extension $K$\/ of~$\Q$, quadratic over $\Q(\sqrt{41})$.
 Thus we get a trivial lattice of rank $17$ and discriminant $2304$.
 We also have a $2$-torsion point $(0,0)$, and the following two non-torsion sections:

 where $\mu = \sqrt{41}$.
 The height matrix for $P_1$ and $P_2$ is

 Therefore the Picard number is at least $19$.
 Counting points modulo $7$ and $11$ shows that the Picard number must be $19$, in agreement with \cite{Oda}.
 The sections above and the trivial lattice therefore generate a lattice of rank $19$ and discriminant $512$.
-We showed that it is $2$-saturated, so is the full N\'eron-Severi lattice.
+We showed that it is $2$-saturated, and is thus the full N\'eron-Severi lattice.